tsegeron/tsegeron/README.md

-## Bonjour :ghost:    Here's some information about me and my profile
+## *Bonjour :ghost: &nbsp Here's some information about me and my profile*

 <!--
 **UralShag/UralShag** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.